brabster/website-checker/README.md

 Define your website URLs and expectations using JSON and then run the checker programmatically or as an executable JAR using the Maven assembly:single goal.

-URL and expectation definitions look like the following, which checks that the plain-text Google search page returns an HTTP 200 response in less than 2000ms, and that the SSL-encrypted version additionally has a valid certificate for at least the next 365 days.
+URL and expectation definitions look like the following We expect all URLs in the "Google" group to return an HTTP 200 response in less than 2000ms, and where a secure URL is specified, it must present a valid certificate.
+We further specify that the "Secure Google Homepage" URL must present a certificate valid for at least the next 7 days.

 ```
 [
    {
      "label": "Google",
      "expect": {
-         "faster_than_millis": 2000
+         "faster_than_millis": 2000,
+         "status_code": 200,
+         "accept_untrusted_certificates": false
      },
      "urls": [
          {